JarrLane/CTF-writeups/Key Exchange N0PS CTF.md

 This is what the code is doing:

--Imports libraries that allows for cryptographic operations, random numbers, and interactiong with the system *Defines a size
+- Imports libraries that allows for cryptographic operations, random numbers, and interactiong with the system
+- Defines a size
-+Generates the public numbers p and g that will be used in further calculations with gen_pub_key(size) -Generates a random private key between 2 and p-1 -Calculates a public key
+- Generates the public numbers p and g that will be used in further calculations with gen_pub_key(size)
+- Generates a random private key between 2 and p-1
+- Calculates a public key
--Write the p, g, and public key values to a buffer -Flushes the buffer, sending out the p, g, and public key value to us -Receives our public key
+- Write the p, g, and public key values to a buffer
+- Flushes the buffer, sending out the p, g, and public key value to us
+- Receives our public key
--Calculates the shared key with its private key and our public key -Runs a function called get_encrypted_flag() that takes in the shared key, takes a hash of it, uses that hash to set up an AES CBC encryption operation, pads the data, uses AES CBC on the flag file and appends the IV used in front, and returns that value, that value is then sent to us, so we receive the IV and the encrypted flag
+- Calculates the shared key with its private key and our public key
+- Runs a function called get_encrypted_flag() that takes in the shared key, takes a hash of it, uses that hash to set up an AES CBC encryption operation, pads the data, uses AES CBC on the flag file and appends the IV used in front, and returns that value, that value is then sent to us, so we receive the IV and the encrypted flag

 For those who are not aware of Diffie Hellman or AES CBC,